zserge/tab/README.md

 ## Input format

-Tabs work well with [ABC notation](https://abcnotation.com/) but you may use a simplified text notation, too.
+Tab work well with [ABC notation](https://abcnotation.com/) but you may use a simplified text notation, too.

-Tabs operate over a range of 4 octaves from C3 to B6.
+Tab operate over a range of 4 octaves from C3 to B6.
 This seems to be sufficient for most instruments that use tablature music notation.

 Notes are written as letters ("CDEFGAB" for octave 4 and "cdefgab" for octave 5).
 Notes in octave 3 are followed by `,` and notes in octave `6` are followed by `'`.
 Technically, octaves can be lowered and raised even further, but most instrument won't be able to display such tabs correctly.